Orckestra/orc-shared/docs/hocs.md

 Higher order components are useful for providing state to components while keeping from adding render content.

+## `routingConector(mapStateToProps, mapDispatchToProps)`

+A combination of the redux store connector with the `react-router` router, enabling routing information to be accessed.
+Is also used when navigation does not cause a view change as expected.
+Drop in replacement for `react-redux`'s `connect()` HOC.

 ## `withClickOutside(Component)`

 Adds support for a `onClickOutside` prop to the component.
 This prop should be a function, and is used as an event handler for clicks outside the elements rendered by the component.
 Useful for e.g. closing dropdowns, intercepting clicks outside a modal dialog, etc. Clicks outside are handled during the capture phase, on `window.document`.
 This permits stopping event propagation at this point, before any DOM elements are allowed to respond to it.